bluenviron/mediamtx/README.md

 serverCert: server.crt
 ```

-Streams can then be published and read with the `rtsps` scheme and the `8322` port:
+Streams can be published and read with the `rtsps` scheme and the `8322` port:

 ```
 ffmpeg -i rtsps://ip:8322/...